 The core Uncharted experience remains virtually unchanged, for better or for worse.
-As before, gunplay and melee combat are there, stealth is an option, and there are beautifully-designed locations to explore.
+As before, gunplay and melee combat are present, stealth is an option, and there are beautifully-designed locations to explore.

-The game still looks amazing and Lost Legacy actually does some things better than Uncharted 4, but whether you’re going to get tired of the same old formula or whether you’ll take a liking to the new protagonist is entirely subjective.
+The game still looks fantastic, and Lost Legacy does some things better than Uncharted 4, but whether you’re going to get tired of the same old formula or whether you’ll take a liking to the new protagonist is entirely subjective.

 Ratchet u0026 Clank (2016)